 Moody Early Childhood Center relies on you to provide accurate information during your application for employment throughout all stages of the hiring process and the term of your employment.
-Any misrepresentations, falsifications, or material omissions in any information or data may result in Moody Early Childhood Center excluding you from further consideration and/or termination of your employment.
+Pay is based on certifications, duties, education, experience, position, etc. Any misrepresentations, falsifications, or material omissions in any information or data may result in Moody Early Childhood Center excluding you from further consideration and/or termination of your employment.
+If you have questions at any time regarding your compensation or benefits, please contact the Human Resource Coordinator for clarification.